enriquepablo/terms/doc/theory.rst

 since we can have anonymous classes defined over predicates), but is undecidable, and cannot have dependable reasoning systems.

+What is proposed in TT is to use an operation (rather than predicates) to express "non-taxonomic" knowledge.

 The theory TT
 +++++++++++++

-What I propose in TT is to use operations (rather than predicates) to express "non-taxonomic" knowledge.

 The individuals of TT are called "words", and they comply with the axioms (1) and (2) above.
 Here, I will represent logical variables by ``x``, ``y``, ``z``, and ``w``, and words by any other strings of lowercase alphanumeric characters.
 We Now axiomatically add a first word, denoted by ``word``: